A legacy of man-eating lions and lunacy haunts Kenya's railways. Will the China-built $3.6B line change that?

 In 2014, the Kenyan government decided the aging line needed replacing and agreed to pay the state-owned China Road and Bridge Company (CRBC) about $3.6 billion to build, finance and, initially, operate a Standard Gauge Railway (SGR) between the capital of Nairobi and Mombasa, in a bid to fire-up the East African country's developing economy.

 It was a huge gamble.
 Like its predecessor, the new railway line has been plagued by controversy, as well as accusations that it has resulted in huge debt to China it will take Kenya years to climb out of.
+But now China appears to be unwilling to fund further sections of the line, leaving a question mark over its future.

 The Madaraka Express